-- illness,
+- illness.

-- accident,
+- accident.

 - grievous personal loss,

 - other such circumstances beyond the student's control.

-The school must return unearned aid for which the school is responsible by repaying funds to the programs in the following order:
+The school must return unearned aid for which the school is responsible as soon as possible but no later than 45 days after determining the student has withdrawn by repaying funds to the programs in the following order:

-- 1. Federal Pell Grant - 2.
-Other FSA Programs
+1. Federal Pell Grant